-The Hanford tank waste samples will be characterized for chemical and radionuclide content.
-Additionally, SRTC plans to obtain density vs. temperature, viscosity vs. temperature, and specific heats for each sample.
-Ion exchange tests will also be conducted using 25 L of Savannah River Purex HLW supernate which is comparable to Envelope A tank wastes at Hanford.
+The Hanford tank waste samples have been characterized for chemical and radionuclide content.
+Additionally, SRTC has obtained density vs. temperature, viscosity vs. temperature, and specific heats for each sample.
+Ion exchange tests were also conducted using 25 L of Savannah River Purex HLW supernate which is comparable to Envelope A tank wastes at Hanford.